Start with the source, not the export

 1. Why document accessibility matters

 Documents remain the backbone of government and enterprise communication: reports, policies, forms, guidelines, briefings, annual reports.
 When those documents are inaccessible, millions of people are shut out, and your organisation carries real legal, reputational, and operational risk.
+See accessibility statistics and research and the cost of inaccessible digital experiences for the Australian numbers.

 Who is affected

 - People who use screen readers need tagged structure, reading order, and alt text to understand a document.
+See JAWS vs NVDA vs VoiceOver vs TalkBack for the assistive-technology context.

 - People with low vision rely on good contrast, resizable text, and clean layouts.